tanij/dt-exercises/_instructions_mooc/02-introduction-to-AVs/best-robot-picture.md

   - 💪 Write something like: "Getting starting with Self-Driving Cars with Duckietown!
 I'm ready to go!"

-  - 🦆 Tag #duckietown in your post and don't forget to mention us: (Twitter: @DuckietownAI; Instagram: ???; Facebook: ???, LinkedIn: ???).
+  - 🦆 Tag #duckietown in your post and don't forget to mention us: (Twitter: @DuckietownAI; Instagram: TODO; Facebook: TODO, LinkedIn: TODO).

+**TODO: link to the accounts**

 * 🏆 Winners: